"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 Telling Elvis no. Walking away from Porter Wagoner when the partnership no longer served her.
 Fighting to keep her publishing rights when industry norms said otherwise.
 In 2020, when critics questioned her support for Black Lives Matter, she didn't apologize or explain away.
 She stated her position directly: "Of course Black lives matter.
 Do we think our little white a**es are the only ones that matter?"

-That's the iron beneath the velvet.
+That's the steel under the rhinestones.
 Type 2s can be the fiercest protectors when they drop the need to please.

 Why She Keeps Winning